Canon 200D vs G9X Mark II

 Review summary: Canon 200D vs G9X Mark II

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the Canon G9 X Mark II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 200D: